 Welcome to the CWU Writing Center!

-The Writing Center is a place for all CWU writers to engage in a studio-style workshop.
+The Writing Center is a place for you to engage in a studio-style workshop.
 No matter what you are writing, feel free to come in, have a seat, and work on your own for as long as you like.
-You can also talk with a writing tutor to get focused feedback on your draft, brainstorm for ideas, or collect tips for your research and writing process.
+You can also talk with a trained writing tutor to receive constructive feedback on your draft, brainstorm ideas, and collect tips and resources for your research and writing process.
 To make the most of your time, we recommend using the Writing Center early and often.
-If you wait till the last minute, you might be underestimating what a consultation can do for you!

 - Access our Services Remotely

 All CWU students, including those attending CWU remotely or at campus centers, may access these services:

 Zoom Consultations: You can schedule a Zoom consultation and have a live video or audio conversation with a CWU writing tutor.
 Most similar to a face-to-face conversation in the Writing Center, this method gives you immediate feedback with the ability to screenshare, clarify ideas, and ask questions as they arise.
 To book a Zoom consultation, use the same link above or the Retain Moble app.

 Screencast Feedback (up to two days wait time): You can send us your draft, and within two class days, we will reply with a link to a CWU writing tutor’s recorded voice and screencast video feedback on your paper.
 Your advantage with this option is that the feedback is recorded and may be played back and reviewed on your own time.
 Because of the two-day process time, this service closes for the quarter two days earlier than our other services.
 Request screencast feedback using the same link above or the Retain Moble app.

 eTutoring: The CWU Learning Commons participates in the Northwest eConsortium, a collection of institutions that pool their resources to offer tutoring in a wide variety of subjects, including writing.
 Access eTutoring from the Learning Commons website.

 - Find Us on Campus or Contact Us